 The children are not individually selected; all children in a G2 class participate.

 We understand that life can be unpredictable and situations and opportunities arise when you can’t join us.
 There are substitute volunteers to fill in.
 G2 is all about creating a relationship with children who look forward to being with you each week.
 So, go on that trip (if it’s not all winter in Florida!) and don’t come to school sick.
 But please schedule routine medical appointments and lunch with your friends for a day you are not expected at G2.

 Which schools have G2 programs?

-G2 is currently in three Rochester city schools: Nathaniel Rochester Community School (grades kindergarten, 1st & 2nd), School 41 (kindergarten) and School 45 (kindergarten); and Fairport’s Jefferson Avenue school (kindergarten).
+G2 is currently in three Rochester city schools: Nathaniel Rochester Community School (grades kindergarten, 1st & 2nd), RISE Community School (kindergarten & 1st) and School 45 (kindergarten & 1st); Fairport’s Jefferson Avenue School (kindergarten) and East Rochester Union Free School (kindergarten).

 What will I get out of this?